 Progesterone and premature birth: What a new study means for pregnant women

-Prematurity was related to 34% of infant deaths in 2017.
-Babies who survive are at increased risk for a variety of issues, such as breathing problems, feeding difficulties, cerebral palsy, developmental delays, and vision and hearing problems.
+Approximately 66% of infant deaths occur among babies born prematurely.
+Babies who survive are at increased risk for health issues such as breathing problems, feeding difficulties, cerebral palsy, developmental delays, and vision and hearing problems.

-Unfortunately, the causes of spontaneous preterm birth remain elusive.
-We know that once a woman has one premature delivery from spontaneous labor or rupture of membranes (when a woman’s “water breaks”), the risk of having another is two to three times higher.
+The causes of spontaneous preterm birth remain elusive.
+However, once a woman has one premature delivery from spontaneous labor or rupture of membranes (when a woman’s “water breaks”), the risk of having another is two to three times higher.
 And the earlier the first preterm birth, the higher the possibility of preterm birth in the next pregnancy.

-Based on the results of that study, the FDA conditionally approved a drug called Makena for the prevention of recurrent preterm birth.
-As a part of this process, a confirmatory study had to be performed.
+Based on these findings, the U.S. Food and Drug Administration (FDA) conditionally approved a drug called Makena for the prevention of recurrent preterm birth in women with a single-baby pregnancy and a history of preterm delivery.
+As a part of this process, a confirmatory study known as the PROLONG trial was performed.

 What to do if you’ve had a premature birth

-First, it’s important to note that we’re talking about a very specific treatment for recurrent preterm birth.
-It doesn’t impact therapies such as vaginal progesterone given to women at risk of premature delivery due to a short cervix.
+It’s important to note that we’re not talking about all progesterone treatments for recurrent preterm birth.
+For example, these studies do not affect the use of vaginal progesterone given to women at risk of premature delivery due to a short cervix.

-While the FDA advisory committee recommended withdrawing approval of Makena, it’s unlikely to happen soon.
-Professional societies like the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine are not walking away from current recommendations that support its use.
+Professional societies such as the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine are not yet changing current recommendations that support the use of vaginal progesterone.

-If you’ve had a premature baby in the past, going into another pregnancy may cause you to feel stressed or anxious.
+If you’ve had a premature baby or complex pregnancy in the past, going into another pregnancy may cause you to feel stressed or anxious.
 It’s important to remember that what happened was not your fault – and just because it happened in one pregnancy doesn’t mean it’s certain to happen again.

-Talk to your provider about your history and whether they think progesterone therapy is right for you.
-If you would like to talk to a doctor about a current or planned pregnancy, call 214-645-8300 or request an appointment online.
+To talk with a doctor about a current or planned pregnancy, call 214-645-8300 or request an appointment online.